anidude09/BRD_trackers/README.md

 ## 📊 Suggested Experiments

 * Compare **ByteTrack vs BoT-SORT** tracking on the same video.
-* Switch between YOLO model sizes (`yolov8n.pt`, `yolov8s.pt`, `yolov9e.pt`) and see how accuracy and speed change.
+* Switch between YOLO model sizes (`yolov8n.pt`, `yolov8s.pt`, `yolov9e.pt`) and see how accuracy and speed change. -- OPTIONAL
-* Compare how long the runs take on HPRC vs your local machine.
+* Understand the challenges in the current tracking code and optimization suggestion.
+HPRC code run suggestions as well.

 ---